danny0838/git-store-meta/README.md

 Usage:
 -------------------------------------------------------------------------------

-Copy the `git-store-meta.pl` file to `path/to/your/repo/.git/hooks/`, change the working directory to the Git working tree, and run one of the commands below.
+Copy the `git-store-meta.pl` file to `/path/to/your/repo/.git/hooks/`, add executable permission to it, change the working directory to the Git working tree, and run one of the commands below.

 ### Store